Agence-DnD/DndGoogleShoppingConnectorBundle/README.md

 Google Shopping Connector for Akeneo PIM >= 1.5

-This connector allow you to export your products into XML for Google Shopping.
+This connector allows you to export your products into XML for Google Shopping.

 ## Requirements